mineiros-io/terraform-google-folder-iam/README.md

   ]
   ```

-  The `audit_log` object accepts the following attributes:
+  The `audit_config` object accepts the following attributes:

   - [**`service`**](#attr-audit_configs-service): *(**Required** `string`)*<a name="attr-audit_configs-service"></a>